 The result was something truly crazy.
 I hauled it out to a local dry lakebed and crouching down (and no helmet) was paced at nearly 60 mph.

-Like with the Baja, I picked up some new skills.
+Like with the Baja, I picked up some new skills along the way.
 Years later I pulled the engine for another project and sold the rolling frame to a couple of kids at the flea market.
 I hope they had fun.

 Small and cramped, laughably crude but a blast on a dry lakebed.
 The bottom pic shows it being flogged hard.
 It was used for one weekend, then sat untouched with lake bed dust for the next 15 years.

 It was eventually pulled apart.
 The engine is sitting on a shelf in my garage.
-The frame was given away. hopefully it'll be used again.
+The frame was given away.
+Hopefully it got used again.

 It looks a little pinkish in this photo but it's actually very bright red.